Skip to main content

 Required Access Token

-Add a valid FIGMA_ACCESS_TOKEN to your environment configuration before running Figma Mode.
-This token lets Nota call the Figma API behind the scenes.
+Add a valid Figma personal access token in Integrations → Figma before running Figma Mode.
+Coverage uses that token to call the Figma API behind the scenes.